info-beamer/package-sdk/ib-shell/README.md

 On Ubuntu you might have to install the package `python-websocket` and `python-requests`.

-Then just set the environment variable `API_KEY` to your [info-beamer hosted API key](https://info-beamer.com/account) and start the `ib-shell` command like this:
+Optionally set the environment variable `API_KEY` to your [info-beamer hosted API key](https://info-beamer.com/account) and start the `ib-shell` command like this.
+If you do not specify `API_KEY` and OAuth flow will be used and a refresh token is saved in `~/.ib-shell.token`:

 ```
 $ ib-shell $device_id